 UV dosage is the measurement of energy (in mJ/cm²) delivered by a UV water purifier.
 The more dosage provided, the more energy delivered to treat contaminated water.
-At a certain threshold, this energy becomes sufficient enough to inactivate most of the microorganisms present in water.
+This energy becomes sufficient at a certain threshold to inactivate most of the microorganisms in water.

 What does a UV disinfection remove?

-UV disinfection deactivates living organisms, but it does not remove particles from water, add chemicals, or remove bad tastes and odors.
+UV disinfection deactivates living organisms, such as bacteria, viruses, spores, and cysts, but it does not remove particles from water, add chemicals, or remove bad tastes and odors.